 Why Should You Edit the Family History Research Wiki?

-Many genealogy training and credential programs recommend you create your own locality research guide.
+Many genealogy training and credential programs recommend creating a locality research guide.

 The locality guide helps professional genealogists quickly access a listing of records available for a specific location and where to access them.
 In the past, this took the form of printed books such as Val Greenwood’s The Researcher’s Guide to American Genealogy or the Research in the States guides offered by the National Genealogy Society.